 Yes!
 During Phase 3 we will be back open 7 days a week!

-Currently we are not offering our other activities - such as climbing, archery, assault course, birthday parties etc.
+Currently we are not offering climbing, archery, or our assault course.